MaryamAsgarinezhad/obsidian/DevOps/CDN.md

 ### `server` Block

-The `server` block is nested within the `http` block and defines the configuration for a specific virtual server.
+The `server` block is nested within the `http` block and defines the ==configuration for a specific virtual server==.
 This includes details like the server's domain name, IP address, port, and how requests are handled for this server.

 ```nginx
 http {